aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 -----
 ## Usage
-Use the provided `batch-Protein-Folding.ipynb` notebook to submit sequences for analysis and download the results.
+Use the provided `quick-start.ipynb` notebook to submit sequences for analysis and download the results.

 -----
 ## Performance